Opebiodun/Altschl-Capstone-Project/README.md

 ## Steps for the Project

 1. Create a Keypair on AWS account that matches your code keypair.
-2. Create a Jenkins Server with all the dependencies, libraries, and packages needed (check or use -Terraformcode-to-create-jenkins-server- directory for the codes or create your own code).
+2. Create a Jenkins Server with all the dependencies, libraries, and packages needed i.e installation of Jenkins, Git, Terraform and kubectl  (check or use -Terraformcode-to-create-jenkins-server- directory for the codes or create your own code).

    To run the Terraform files use the command below:
    ```bash